 To truly experience Pemberville, you must spend some time here.
 We invite you to give us a call, let us show you around, and discuss what we have to offer.
 You will see why our citizens are proud to call Pemberville home.

 Pemberville Opera House

 The Pemberville Opera House is a completely restored and functioning opera house, located on the second floor of the town hall.
-Built in 1891, it is the oldest functioning opera house in the state of Ohio.
-A 860-square-foot (80 m2) two story addition was added in early 2016 by Adohr Corp that created easier, ADA compliant, accessibility into the existing building as well as an Elevator to get from the first floor to the second floor where the Opera House is home to a concert series, Live!
+Built in 1891, it is one of the oldest functioning opera house in the state of Ohio.
+In 2016 the historical Society added an ADA compliant elevator onto the existing building opening the building to everyone regardless of need.
+The Opera House is home to a concert series, Live!
 In The House which features live entertainment the 1st Saturday of every month Sept-May.
 It is also home to the Pemberville Children's Theatre Workshop.

 Pemberville Public Library